Global regularity and large time behavior for some inviscid Oldroyd-B models in $\mathbb{R}^2$: Introduction

-Our main results can be stated as follows: \begin{theo}[Global well-posedness in Sobolev space] Let $d=2~and~s>2$.
+Our main results can be stated as follows. \begin{theo}[Global well-posedness in Sobolev space] Let $d=2~and~s>2$.
 Assume that $a>0$, $\mu>0$ and $\kappa=\min\{a,\mu\}$.
 Let $(u,\tau)$ be a strong solution of \eqref{eq2} with the initial data $(u_0,\tau_0)\in H^s$.
-Then there exists some sufficiently small constant c such that if
+Then there exists some sufficiently small constant $c$, which is not dependent on $a$, $\mu$ and the initial data, such that if

 and